IVF / ICSI with freeze all option

 After egg retrieval, a fresh transfer of the embryos is not performed but all embryos are frozen, referred to as a “freeze all”.

-- Research proves that, you have a better chance of getting pregnancy primarily by eliminating the high hormone levels associated with ovarian stimulation, which does affect the lining of the uterus.
+- Research proves that you have a better chance of getting pregnancy primarily by eliminating the high hormone levels associated with ovarian stimulation, which does affect the lining of the uterus.

 - Preimplantation Genetic Screening or Diagnosis.
 Some patients chose to have their embryos tested to see if they have a normal set of chromosomes, or to see if they do not contain specific genetic mutations that can cause a disease.

-For the past 5 years techniques for freezing and transferring the embryos have improved so much, that frozen embryos now have slightly better chance of implanting than fresh embryos.
+For the past 5 years techniques for freezing and transferring the embryos have improved so much, that frozen embryos now have a slightly better chance of implanting than fresh embryos.

 How are embryos Frozen

 Embryos can be frozen from Day 3 usually.
-They are placed in cryo straws, sealed at both ends, and labelled and temperature dropped to -150° Celsius.
+They are placed in cryo straws, sealed at both ends, and labelled and the temperature dropped to -150° Celsius.